Testing & Assessment Services

 Q. What if I require accommodations due to a disability?

-Pre-admission Assessments - English, Mathematics, Chemistry and Biology
+Pre-admission and Mature Student Assessments - English, Mathematics, Chemistry and Biology

 If you do not meet the English, Mathematics, Chemistry and/or Biology requirements for the certificate or diploma program of your choice, you can write the pre-admission assessments to determine your academic readiness for the program.